miklevin/MikeLev.in/_posts/2024-12-23-gaining-traction.md

 And so you don't really have to.
 There's 2 other paths: the clever thief and the dropout.
-If you want to be in the game and not work that hard at being original, you can always be second with a slightly better implementation that gets all the important little details, nuances and subtleties right&#151;plus a lot better marketing and leveraging other advantages such as exclusive distribution deals and unfair competitive practices.
+If you want to be in the game and not work that hard at being original, you can always be second with a slightly better implementation that gets all the important little details, nuances and subtleties right—plus a lot better marketing and leveraging other advantages such as exclusive distribution deals and unfair competitive practices.
 Of course I'm talking about Microsoft here, but also countless others.
 Creativity and newness isn't meritoriously rewarded.